Kale Caesar Quinoa Bowl

 1 Comment

-Caesar dressing typically is made by emulsifying eggs yolks and oil (which is similar to how mayonnaise is made) and combining that with anchovies, Parmesan cheese, lemon juice, black pepper, and other spices.
-While delicious, it can be very high calorie with over 80 calories and 10 grams of fat in just one tablespoon of typical restaurant Caesar salad dressing.
+Caesar dressing is typically made by emulsifying egg yolks and oil (which is similar to how mayonnaise is made) andcombining that with anchovies, Parmesan cheese, lemon juice, black pepper, and other spices.
+While delicious, it can be very high-calorie, with over 80 calories and 10 grams of fat in just one tablespoon of typical restaurant Caesar salad dressing.

 This version is much lighter and still packs in plenty of flavor.